Archfx/tinyos/05-Preemptive/README.md

 }
 ```

-Then the operating system will set the time interrupt through the `timer_init()` function in `os_start()`, and then enter the main loop of `os_main()`, which adopts Round-Robin's large cycle scheduling.
-Method, each time you switch, select the next task to execute (if you have reached the last task, the next task will be the 0th task).
+Then the operating system will set the time interrupt through the `timer_init()` function in `os_start()`, and then enter the main loop of `os_main()`, which adopts Round-Robin scheduling.
+In Round robin scheduling each process is assigned a fixed time slice in a cyclic manner, ensuring fairness by giving each process equal time on the CPU regardless of its priority or execution time.

 ```cpp